-In the ten episode of REALLY's newest ghost hunting show, the team head to Monmouthshire and the oldest pub in Wales to investigate the hauntings associated with the inn's grim past of murder and execution.
+In the tenth episode of REALLY's newest ghost hunting show, the team head to Monmouthshire and the oldest pub in Wales to investigate the hauntings associated with the inn's grim past of murder and execution.

-This seemingly homely pub and hotel first open its doors nearly a thousand years ago.
+This seemingly homely pub and hotel first opened its doors nearly a thousand years ago.
 It's home to terrifying reports of a malevolent spirit.
 The pub's owner, Geoff Fiddler said, "it certainly had a fearsome reputation for ghosts and strange happenings, but I was quite willing to take it on and find out for myself."

-Since moving in, Geoff has had a fair amount of paranormal experiences, including a sighting of a full apparition, ghostly music drifting through the building and a member of staff hear the name "Fanny Price" whispered in her ear.
+Since moving in, Geoff has had a fair amount of paranormal experiences, including a sighting of a full apparition, ghostly music drifting through the building and a member of staff hearing the name "Fanny Price" whispered in her ear.
 Drinkers often report feeling sick, nauseous and dizzy.

 As always, the show's psychic medium, Chris Fleming, had no foreknowledge of the property.
-He held back to conduct his own psychic researcher, while tech expert Barri Ghai and Parisian truth seeker Sandy Lakdar went inside together to meet the owner.
+He held back to conduct his own psychic research, while tech expert Barri Ghai and Parisian truth seeker Sandy Lakdar went inside together to meet the owner.
 As soon as Chris stepped into the building, he said he picked up on the powerful presence of a female spirit.
 He then went upstairs to where he felt her energy was strongest.

 Upstairs he picked up on the essence of men talking about law.
 The upstairs was once used by the infamous Judge Jeffreys, the Hanging Judge.
 Many of those on trial met the ultimate judgement here and were hung from a rope tied to a beam at the top of the stairwell.